OctopusDeploy/blog/blog/2018-08/octopus-and-netcore.md

 ---
 title: Packaging for .NETCore, on .NETCore, with Octopus
-description: Using Octopus tooling to package .NETCore applications, on .NETCore
+description: Using Octopus tooling to package .NETCore applications on .NETCore
 author: shannon.lewis@octopus.com
 visibility: public
 metaImage: metaimage-package-netcore.png